 Before they approve you for a loan, lenders want to be sure that you have a history of making payments in full and on time.
-This is a reflection on whether or not you’ll make your auto loan payments on time.
+This is a reflection of whether or not you’ll make timely payments on the loan.
 If you have a history of late payments, it may be more difficult for you to get approved for a loan.

 Status of Accounts

 Your credit report also lists the status of each of your open accounts.
 If one or more of your accounts is late or in default, it can signal to a lender that you may be experiencing financial hardship and won’t be able to make timely payments on a new line of credit.

 Many people don’t realize that the amount of credit they use on a monthly basis has a significant impact on their credit.
 Not only should you avoid maxing out your credit, you should strive to only use 30 percent of your credit limit.
 This means that if your credit limit is $1,000, you shouldn’t spend more than $300 each month.
 Credit utilization is an indicator of how responsible you are with your credit.